Salem Radio Network News Saturday, December 6, 2025

 Audio By Carbonatix

-(Reuters) -If U.S. President Donald Trump really wants to win the Nobel Peace Prize, he needs to stop the war in Gaza, French President Emmanuel Macron said on Tuesday.
+(Reuters) -If U.S. President Donald Trump really wants to win the Nobel peace prize, he needs to stop the war in Gaza, French President Emmanuel Macron said on Tuesday.

-“There is one person who can do something about it, and that is the U.S. president.
-And the reason he can do more than us, is because we do not supply weapons that allow the war in Gaza to be waged.
+“And the reason he can do more than us, is because we do not supply weapons that allow the war in Gaza to be waged.
 We do not supply equipment that allows war to be waged in Gaza.
-The United States of America does,” Macron said.
+The United States of America does.”

-Trump on Tuesday gave a combative, wide-ranging speech to the United Nations General Assembly that rejected moves by Western allies to endorse a Palestinian state, saying that would be a reward for Hamas militants.
+Trump gave a combative, wide-ranging speech to the United Nations General Assembly on Tuesday that rejected moves by Western allies to endorse a Palestinian state, saying that would be a reward for Hamas militants.

 “We have to stop the war in Gaza immediately.
 We have to immediately negotiate peace,” Trump said.